 So you can make your well child appointment starting this spring, and you’ll be covered for the sports physical when it comes around in the fall.

-“Our focus in primary care is to provide preventative care as well as helping direct a child to the right sport,” says Dr. Burke, who sees patients at the Temple Towne Center Clinic.
+“Our focus in primary care is to provide preventative care as well as helping direct a child to the right sport,” says Dr. Ransom, who sees patients at the Temple Towne Center Clinic.
 “It can save that child some significant injuries and being seen can help keep them up-to-date with other health issues.”

 Benefits of a Well Child Visit to be used as a Sports Physical: